gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Binding generation (for Ada specs)
 .. index:: C headers (binding generation)

-GNAT includes a C header generator for Ada specifications which supports Ada types that have a direct mapping to C types.
-This includes in particular support for:
+GNAT includes a C header generator for Ada specifications that supports Ada types that have a direct mapping to C types.
+This specifically includes support for:

 * Scalar types
 * Constrained arrays